serverless/serverless/docs/providers/azure/guide/intro.md

 * *A Webhook fires (e.g., Github project update)*
 * *And more...*

-When you define an event for your Azure Function in the Serverless Framework, the Framework will automatically translate this into [Triggers and Rules]([!TODO]) needed for that event and configure your functions to listen to it.
+When you define an event for your Azure Function in the Serverless Framework, the Framework will automatically translate this into [bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) needed for that event and configure your functions to listen to it.

 ### Services